 Think about looking at a city skyline in the morning.
 You’ll see areas of high contrast where buildings stand out from the blue sky (let’s make our hypothetical day a good one), and areas of low contrast, with buildings in front of or next to other similarly-colored buildings.
 To actually distinguish where each skyscraper is, your visual system relies on cues such as shadow, tone, and color to decide where one object ends and the other begins.

-You can probably see why this is crucial to effective every day vision.
-It’s one thing to be able to accurately see an approaching car, but what if, due to reduced contrast sensitivity, you were unable to distinguish the car from the road?
+You can probably see why contrast is crucial to effective everyday vision.
+It’s one thing to be able to accurately see an approaching car.
+However, what if, due to reduced contrast sensitivity, you were unable to distinguish the car from the road?
 On a practical level, that’s much the same thing as having extremely poor visual acuity.
-In both cases, you won’t be able to tell that there’s a car coming or, even if you do notice it because of other visual or audio cues, you won’t be able to tell precisely where it is.
+In both cases, you won’t be able to tell that there’s a car coming.
+This is obviously incredibly dangerous.
+Even if you do notice it because of other visual or audio cues, you won’t be able to tell precisely where it is.

 People with decreased sensitivity can have an extremely difficult time perceiving detail around them.
 Everyday tasks obviously become more difficult, and potentially even dangerous, as in the case of driving.
 Near-work also suffers and reading can become very laborious and unpleasant, especially if letters aren’t well-contrasted with their background.
-Falls, injuries, and a decreased quality of life are all possible risks for anyone with severely reduced contrast vision.
+People with reduced contrast vision also experience falls, injuries, and decreased quality of life more frequently.

 Responding to Low Contrast Sensitivity

 When dealing with contrast sensitivity, keep in mind that object distinction is a priority.
 Use lighting to increase contrast and equip them with timers or easy-access switches as needed.
 Take special care to illuminate fall hazards such as stairs or thresholds.
 To build on that, take advantage of contrast rules.
-If a step is difficult to see even with good lighting, find tape that clashes horrifically with the material the step’s made of.
-It might not be the most aesthetically pleasing solution, but it’ll go a long way towards making a house safer.
+If a step is difficult to see even with good lighting, find a color of tape that clashes horrifically with the material the step is made of.
+It might not be the most aesthetically pleasing solution, but it will go a long way toward making a house safer.

 Luckily, this may change.
-A recent study conducted on a group of participants with reduced contrast vision found that an eye-training regimen could cause rapid recovery of that aspect of vision.
-Participants tested themselves on striped images to retrain contrast perception.
-By the end of it, older adults displayed sensitivity similar to people 40 years younger who had also been involved.
+The American Optometric Association recommends a variety of exercises to help improve contrast vision.
+So, if you notice a change in your contrast vision, you may yet have hope in regaining some of that ability.
 While the idea of visual training to effectively treat contrast sensitivity and similar disorders is only just now starting to show promising signs, we hope and expect to see it blossom in the coming years.